Frequently Asked Questions (revised 6/10/2020)

 How can I help Preserve Vistoso?

 JOIN PRESERVE VISTOSO TODAY.
 It’s free!
 Go to preservevistoso.org and click the “JOIN” button.
-Indicate the level of engagement that interests you or email us at email@example.com.
-A financial contribution is always welcome to help offset start-up costs used to help communicate to our neighbors, plus aiding in pursuing our mission.
+Indicate the level of engagement that interests you or email us at firstname.lastname@example.org.
+A financial contribution is always welcome to help offset operating costs used to help communicate to our neighbors, plus aiding in pursuing our mission.
 You will find a "DONATE NOW" button on the home page.
 Preserve Vistoso is a registered 501(c)(3) organization, so your donation may be tax deductible.
 Together we can achieve greater control of over future of the golf course property.